 As part of its autonomous sanctions regime, Australia has imposed sanctions against Russia in response to Russia's threat to the sovereignty and territorial integrity of Ukraine.
 While these sanctions were first imposed in 2014, they were extended in 2015 and further extended in 2022 following the invasion of Ukraine by Russia in February 2022.

-As of May 2022, the Australian Government imposed 827 individuals and 62 entities in response to Russia's invasion.
-Pursuant to a media release published on 18 May 2022 by the Minister of Foreign Affairs, these individuals and entities have been targeted for their shared responsibility for Russia's invasion of Ukraine or hold levers of influence.
+As of May 2023, the Australian Government has imposed sanctions on over 1,000 individuals and entities in response to Russia's invasion.
+Pursuant to a joint media release published on 19 May 2023 by Australia's Prime Minister and the Minister of Foreign Affairs, new sanctions will be imposed targeting 21 entities and three individuals including Russia's largest petroleum company and Russia's largest gold company.